- Introduction to Balsamiq Wireframes for Desktop

 To use it, select the wireframe you wish to be the child and press TAB.
 The child wireframe will be placed in a tree hierarchy below the wireframe above it.

 You can then use the arrows to the left of the parent wireframe to show and hide the wireframes under it.

 To restore it to the top level, use SHIFT+TAB.
 The animation below shows nesting wireframes in action.

 Context Menu Actions

 A context menu is also available for the objects that are open in the navigator panel.
 You can either right-click on the selected object or click the small arrow that appears when you hover over it to open the menu.

-The contents of this menu vary depending on which type of object is selected (mockup, asset, symbol, or trash) but it generally contains options such as rename, move to trash, and duplicate.
-In the Mockups view it also contains actions for working with alternates.
+The contents of this menu vary depending on which type of object is selected (wireframe, asset, symbol, or trash) but it generally contains options such as rename, move to trash, and duplicate.
+In the Wireframes view it also contains actions for working with alternates.